dfrankland/PanelViewAsana/README.md

-Panel View for Keep
+Panel View for Asana
 ==========

-Panelized extension for Google's note-taking service Keep.
+Panelized extension for Asana's web app.

 After you download the zip, extract it to the folder location of your choice on your hard drive.
 In Chrome, click the menu button > Tools > Extensions.
 In the top right corner, make sure "Developer mode" is checked.
 Click the "Load unpacked extension" button.
 Navigate to the extension's folder, click it to select it, and click OK.